robusta-dev/robusta/docs/installation.rst

 Robusta can suggest fixes for your existing Prometheus alerts and tell you why they happen.

-First, :ref:`you must configure an AlertManager webhook. <Sending Alerts to Robusta>`
+First, you must configure an :ref:`AlertManager webhook. <Sending Alerts to Robusta>`

 If you installed Robusta's bundled Prometheus Stack then you can skip this step.